BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Central Processing Units (CPU) have additional circuitry for branch control logic, and generally operate at a high frequency, ensuring this architecture is highly suited to sequential tasks or workloads with many divergent logical comparisons -- corresponding to the finite-state machine, combinational logic, dynamic programming and backtrack branch and bound dwarfs of the Berkeley Dwarf Taxonomy.
 Additionally, CPUs are increasingly configured as two separate CPUs but provided on the same System-on-a-Chip (SoC) and strengthens the argument of defining accelerators to include CPUs.
 Comprised of two separate micro-architectures, a high-performance CPU -- faster base clock speed with additional hardware for branching -- to support the irregular control and access behaviour of typical workloads; and a smaller CPU -- commonly with a lower base-clock frequency but with many more cores and support for longer vector instructions -- for the highly parallel workloads/tasks common in scientific computing.

-Examples of treating CPUs as accelerators is demonstrated by the SW26010 and ARM big.LITTLE type processors.
+The SW26010 and ARM big.LITTLE type processors are modern examples of how CPUs are treated as accelerators to achieve performance on modern supercomputers.
-The SW26010 CPU as seen in the Sunway TaihuLight supercomputer contains a high-performance Management Processing Element (MPE) core and a low-powered Computer Processing Element (CPE) -- composed of an 8x8 mesh of cores, supporting only user mode, a small 16 KB L1 instruction cache and 64 KB scratch memory.
+The SW26010 CPU deployed in the Sunway TaihuLight supercomputer, contains a high-performance core known as a Management Processing Element (MPE), and a low-powered processor, the Computer Processing Element (CPE).
+The CPE is composed of an 8x8 mesh of cores, supports only user mode, and sports a small 16 KB L1 instruction cache and 64 KB scratch memory.
-Both MPE and CPE are both 64-bit Reduced Instruction-Set Computers (RISC) and support 256-bit vector instructions, however, this configuration shows the intent of the architecture, that the smaller CPE need be effectively used to achieve good performance of this supercomputer [@].
+Both MPE and CPE are both 64-bit Reduced Instruction-Set Computers (RISC) and support 256-bit vector instructions.
+However, this configuration shows the intent of the architecture, that the smaller CPE need be used effectively to achieve good performance [@dongarra2016report].
-This effectiveness
-and ARMs big.LITTLE [@].
+ARM processors with big.LITTLE and dynamIQ configurations have been proposed to meet the power needs of exascale supercomputers [@padoin2014performance] [@aroca2012towards] [@rajovic2013low] [@keipert2015energy]. big.LITTLE is an heterogeneous configuration of CPU cores on the same die and memory regions.
+The big cores have higher clock frequencies and are generally more powerful  than the LITTLE cores, which creates a multi-core processor that suites a dynamic workload more than clock scaling.
+Both the SW26010 and big.LITTLE devices, have side cores which need to be carefully handled to achieve high FLOPs, since they accelerate the workloads they are thus defined as accelerators.

 Graphics Processing Units (GPU) as the name would suggest, accelerate manipulating computer graphics and image processing and is achieved by having circuit designs to apply the same alterations to many values at once.
 This highly parallel structure makes them suitable for applications which involve processing large blocks of data.